naoyamorishita/main/nmorishita_nearc_presentation_240511.md

 ## TODO
 - Add citations
 - Check paragraphs
+- Replace blurry images

 ## 0. Summary
-1. I analyzed areas' change of fragmented forest, non- fragmented forest, and non- forest during the time interval of 2006 and 2016.
+1. I only used division, subtraction and local Moran's I for this research to make sure methods are clear for everyone.
-2. I identified clusters of high change intensities in central MA and Martha's Vineyard.
+2. I identified clusters of high change intensities in central MA and Martha's Vineyard, not east MA.
 3. Future studies should focus on other land covers that affect connectivity among habitats.

 ## 1. Introduction